-On other activities, I was a speaker at the Galway edition of Soapbox Science in 2018, and was selected as participant in the Aurora Leadership Development Programme 2019, run by the Leadership Foundation for Higher Education UK in 2019.
+On public engagement activities, I was a speaker at the Galway edition of Soapbox Science in 2018, and was selected as participant in the Aurora Leadership Development Programme 2019, run by the Leadership Foundation for Higher Education UK in 2019.

 My previous activities in DSI included participating in the management of the EU project MixedEmotions on emotion detection, which successfully completed in May 2017.
 I also contributed in building a system for definition extraction out of legal texts using a mixture of automatic NLP tools and symbolic methods for a project with the GRCTC of Cork.
 I was part of the local organizers team for the first LDK conference 2017, held in Galway in June 2017.